 Seafood lovers needn’t feel left out of the pup-friendly restaurant experience: Many Joe’s Crab Shack locations allow dogs to hang out on the patio.
 They don’t appear to have any dog-approved treats on the menu, but that doesn’t mean you can’t give your pup a carrot or cucumber from your salad.

 In addition to the numerous regional or nationwide dog-friendly chains there are a number of locally owned and operated restaurants that welcome furry four-footers.

 Since they are small and local, they can be a bit more difficult to find – but difficult doesn’t mean impossible.

 There are a variety of ways you can track down your local dog-friendly, hole-in-the-wall establishments:

 Talk to other owners at the local dog park.
 Most dog-park regulars are happy to share dog-friendly bars and bistros that they’ve encountered in town.

 Chat up pet store employees and shoppers.
 Most pet stores encourage their staff to chat with their patrons and help provide any information that they can.
-Additionally, some dog-friendly restaurants advertise on the bulletin boards in pet stores.
+Additionally, some restaurants that allow dogs will advertise their pet-friendly policy on the bulletin boards in pet stores.